 It took me four years to start seeing the results of my hard work and it was so worth it.
 Now I have actual people who DM me on Insta to tell me how much they liked what I wrote in my latest post.

-I have thousands of people on my website every month and at least 30% of people open my emails – that is above average you know.
-And yes, I do want to brag because I worked so hard to get here and yet I am still not earning anything with my writing and I am still just a small blogger.
+I have thousands of people on my website every month, and yes, I do want to brag because I worked so hard to get here and yet I am still not earning anything with my writing and I am still just a small blogger.